 You can file an amended complaint in Nevada within 21 days of serving the original pleading.
 The 21-day rule applies only if the other side hasn’t filed any kind of responsive pleadings.

 If the other side has filed responsive pleadings, you can file an amended complaint in Nevada only if the other side agrees or you get leave from the court.
-Nevada Rules of Civil Procedure Rule 15 governments amended complaints in the State of Nevada.
+Nevada Rules of Civil Procedure Rule 15 governs amended complaints in the State of Nevada.

-How to Amend a Civil Complaint
+How to amend a civil complaint

 The Nevada court rule for amending personal injury complaints is Nevada Rules of Civil Procedure Rule 15.
 The court rule states the rules for amended and supplemental proceedings.
-If you’re within 21 days of serving the original complaint, you can amend without leave or permission of the court.
+If you’re within 21 days of serving the original complaint, you can amend it without leave or permission of the court.
 After 21 days have passed, you must get the consent of the other party or approval of the court to amend your complaint.

-Will the Court Grant Leave to Amend a Civil Complaint in Nevada?
+Will the court grant leave to amend a civil complaint in Nevada?